USEPA/WNTR/documentation/networkxgraph.rst

 In WNTR, the graph stores
-the start and end node of each link, node coordinates, and node and link types (i.e tank, reservoir, valve).
+the start and end node of each link, node coordinates, and node and link types (i.e., tank, reservoir, valve).
 WNTR updates the graph as elements are added and removed from the water network model.

 .. _fig-graph: